SakshiRathi21/Experiment-1/experiment/postest.md

 ## Post test
 <br>
-Q1) Which of the following HTML attributes is used to define inline styles?
+Q1) Which of the following HTML attributes is used to define inline styles? <br>
 a.
 Id <br>
 b.
 Class <br>
 c. <b>Style</b> <br>